lightning-core/lightning/communications/high/AmikoPay_LinkMicroTransaction.md

 Attributes:
 * 'amount': number.
 The amount (in Satoshi).
 * 'transactionID': string.
 The transaction ID (the hash of the commit token).
-* 'startTime': number.
+* 'startTime': number or null.
 The start of the time range in which the transaction can be committed by showing the transaction token.
+  In the case of payer-side routing this is null; in the case if payee-side routing this is an integer, indicating UNIX time.
-* 'endTime': number.
+* 'endTime': number or null.
 The end of the time range in which the transaction can be committed by showing the transaction token.
+  In the case of payer-side routing this is null; in the case if payee-side routing this is an integer, indicating UNIX time.
 * 'meetingPointID': string.
 * 'channelIndex': number.
 The index of the channel.
 * 'isPayerSide': boolean.
 True if this is the route from the payer to the